Page Reviewed / Updated - March 18, 2020

 To be eligible for this Medicaid waiver, an applicant must be a resident of Oklahoma.
 Age, functional ability, income, and assets are also all qualifying criteria for the ADvantage Program.
 Age and functional ability are related.
 Persons 21 years of age and over are eligible if the Social Security Administration designates them as disabled.
 Persons 65 and over do not require full disability; instead they must have a need for the level of care provided in nursing homes.

 Financially, the ADvantage Waiver requires that applicants qualify for Oklahoma's Institutional Medicaid.
 Medicaid in Oklahoma is also referred to as SoonerCare.
-The SoonerCare income limit for long term care services, as of 2019, for a single applicant is $2,313 per month.
+The SoonerCare income limit for long term care services, as of 2020, for a single applicant is $2,349 per month.
 The countable resources limit is $2,000.
 However, certain assets are considered exempt.
-For instance, an applicant’s primary home, given he or she lives in it, and it is valued under $585,000, is exempt.
+For instance, an applicant’s primary home, given he or she lives in it, and the equity value is under $595,000, is exempt.

 Couples interested in preserving as much of their retirement savings as possible should consult a Medicaid planning adviser.
 These experts can usually help to restructure assets and income so that couples can maximize the spousal allowances and ensure eligibility.
 Read more.